Meet the CPALI Team

 Meet the SEPALI Madagascar team

-The Madagascar-based SEPALI is a national Malagasy NGO founded with the assistance of CPALI and managed by an exclusively local staff.
+SEPALI Madagascar is a locally based Malagasy non-governmental organization founded with the assistance of CPALI and managed by an exclusively local staff.

 The SEPALI Madagascar team is on track to becoming a self-sustaining organization in the years to come.